-Microsoft License Mobility for Google Cloud Platform (GCP) allows you to deploy eligible Microsoft Windows Server apps on GCP using your existing app licenses.
-This lets you move your workloads to Windows instances on GCP without having to pay any additional Microsoft software licensing fees.
+Microsoft License Mobility for Google Cloud lets you deploy eligible Microsoft Windows Server apps on Google Cloud using your existing app licenses.
+This lets you move your workloads to Windows instances on Google Cloud without having to pay any additional Microsoft software licensing fees.

 Alternatively, you can also go to the Volume Licensing page and follow the steps outlined under the Steps for Customers section.